 Library new acquisitions

 All new acquisitions are listed in a Word document, updated monthly.
 Each annual volume of Somerset Archaeology and Natural History: the Proceedings of SANHS lists all of the Library acquisitions for the preceding year.
-Here is the complete list for 2019; it will be published in the Proceedings in due course.
+Here is the list for January to December 2021.

 Journals held in SANHS Library